 Consider the thermostat location as well.
 It should be positioned away from sources of heat or cold (like sunny south-facing windows or drafty doors) and mounted about 1.5 metres above floor level.

 Ensure it isn’t mounted too high because, as you may remember from science class, hot air rises.
 If the thermostat registers extreme temperatures, a shortened furnace cycle may result.

 Another possible problem could be that your faulty thermostat is not sending a signal to your furnace.
 Check this out with a buddy.
 One person should stand next to the thermostat, the other next to the furnace.
 Slowly raise the thermostat setting and listen for a noise from the furnace.
 Lack of any sound indicates that you may need professional thermostat repair or replacement.

 3. You Have A Dirty Flame Sensor

-If you suspect that you have this problem, get expert furnace repair as soon as possible.
+If you suspect that you have this problem, get expert Scarborough furnace repair as soon as possible.

 4. The Furnace Is Too Big For Your Home

 Your furnace may simply be too large for the size of your home.
 An oversized furnace will heat the space too quickly, shut off, and abruptly start again when the house cools down.

 This furnace cycling is not only annoying, it also wastes energy and wears your furnace out faster than usual.
 Furthermore, your home is never really a consistent, comfortable temperature.

-This is one of many signs that it’s time for a new furnace.
+This is one of many reasons that affect how long furnaces last.
 The best solution is to replace your furnace with a correctly-sized, energy-efficient model, especially if it’s over 15 years old.